KumuT5/Salary-Analyzer/README.md

 🔹 Salary Distribution

-Right-skewed — most salaries sit in the mid-range with a few extremely high earners pulling the average up.
+Right-skewed —> most salaries sit in the mid-range with a few extremely high earners pulling the average up.

 🔹 Countries

 Strong variation across regions, with US/Western Europe leading.

-Overall:
+**Overall**:
-“What job you do and where you work impact salary more than years of experience.”
+What job you do and where you work impact salary more than years of experience.

 **How to Run the Project**

 >>Clone the repository:
 git clone https://github.com/KumuT5/Salary-Analyzer.git

 >>Open the Jupyter Notebook:
 Salary_Analyser.ipynb

 >>Run each cell in order — the notebook contains: data loading cleaning